ethereum-optimism/design-docs/security/fma-kona-asterisc.md

   The VM runner would pick up an issue.
   The action tests or local testing may pick up an issue.
   Use of the derivation elsewhere, for example in alternative consensus clients like `op-rs`, would pick up an issue.
+    - _Note_: `op-rs` is not yet serving as a source of detection.
+In the coming months, it will provide more coverage over `kona`'s derivation pipeline.

 - **Recovery Path(s):**
   Fix the derivation pipeline divergence, release and deploy the updated kona + asterisc when in the coldpath.